MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/location-ad-extension.md

             // 'Longitude' column header in the Bulk file LongitudeInMicroDegrees = 0,
         },
-        // 'Map Icon' column header in the Bulk file IconMediaId = null,
         // 'Id' column header in the Bulk file
         Id = locationAdExtensionIdKey,
-        // 'Media Ids' column header in the Bulk file ImageMediaId = imageMediaId,
         // 'Phone Number' column header in the Bulk file PhoneNumber = "206-555-0100",